SHAIMA-HAQUE/scaling-giggle/README.md

 # scaling-giggle

-## Practicing how to use git and github
+## Practising how to use git and github